 In this last instance, I stopped writing.
 I stopped actively pursuing the emotions I was feeling and where they were taking me because it got to be too much.
 Other than therapy, I didn’t talk about it or think about it.

-Even now, a month later, I could still easily sit out a few more weeks or months of not feeling.
+Even now, a month later, I can still easily sit out a few more weeks or months of not feeling.
 I still feel the pull toward silent withdrawal.
 It’s safe in containment.

 Still, it is so nice to write again; it is a sign that even though it doesn’t always feel like it, I am progressing.
 It also confirms that being patient with myself is well placed compassion.